Acupuncture offers a non-surgical solution to Carpal Tunnel Syndrome.

 Our treatment protocol is supported by clinical research on acupuncture and carpal tunnel syndrome.
 A total of 16 acupuncture treatments over 8 weeks will be performed, consisting of: three weekly treatments for 3 weeks, two weekly treatments for 2 weeks, and finally one weekly treatment for 3 weeks.
 Our protocol is designed to facilitate maximum medical improvement.
 Depending on the unique presentation of the patient, medical massage may be incorporated.

-Every person, condition, and circumstance is unique and therefore an estimation of how long treatment will take is very difficult to assess without knowing the full health history of an individual.
-However, many patients notice an improvement in their condition such as a decrease in pain intensity and/or symptom frequency within four to five visits.
+Many patients notice an improvement in their condition such as a decrease in pain intensity and/or symptom frequency within four to five visits.
 Treatment should be continued for sometime after experiencing initial relief in order to help sustain progress and not retrogress, allowing additional time for the healing process to take effect as well as helping to facilitate maximum medical improvement.

 Our protocol is based upon research that found carpal tunnel syndrome symptom reduction persists 3 months after cessation of acupuncture therapy (Maeda, Yumi et al., (2017).
 These improvement were similar to previous research studies.
 The improvements were measured as a reduction in symptoms, and improvement in nerve conduction suggesting that the positive changes in the brain “neuroplasticity” following therapy can also be sustained.